gearoidfan/poc-m4a-with-different-content-type/README.md

 4) Run (direct)
 - `npm start`

-The server binds to `127.0.0.1` and chooses a free port using `get-port`.
+The server chooses a free port using `get-port` and (without an explicit host) listens on all interfaces (0.0.0.0 / ::).
-Check the startup log for the exact URL, e.g. `Server running on http://127.0.0.1:3001`.
+Check the startup log for the exact URL, e.g. `Server running on http://0.0.0.0:3001` (you can also use your LAN IP for other devices).

 Project Notes
 - TypeScript runs via `tsx` (no separate build step required).